Learn why the national debt matters and how it directly impacts your family now, and going forward

 Prior to researching this post, foreign ownership was my biggest concern.
 But far more concerning to me now is the balance of ownership.

-Nearly another one-third of the national debt is held by ‘intragovernmental holdings,’ which primarily represents retirement funds from Social Security (nearly $3 trillion) and federal government and military personnel (nearly $1.5 trillion).
+One quarter of the national debt is held by ‘intragovernmental holdings,’ which primarily represents retirement funds from Social Security (nearly $3 trillion) and federal government and military personnel (nearly $2.0 trillion).
 Of the remaining other public holdings, much of that is from mutual funds, state and local pensions and private pensions.
 Therefore, the majority of the national debt is currently held by American retirement funds.

 Remember when mortgage-backed securities brought down multiple major Wall Street banks???
 It’s potentially quite the house of cards.